Dholydai/all-gussied-up/README.md

 # all-gussied-up

+MAJOR CHANGES HAVE ARRIVED!

+This repository will be removed shortly.
+Replaced with a new one called Banal Bearbug.

+I designed wonderfully sleek cases for my Dvorak 2024.
+All of my keyboard PCBs have been reworked to fit the new cases.

 Human factored PC keyboards for 21st-century writers.
 The two-hand Dvorak letter scheme is for young writers.
 A legacy two-hand Qwerty scheme is now included.

 The custom Cherry MX KiCad footprint library used is posted at https://github.com/Dholydai/mx-switch-custom